redbadger/crux/docs/src/rfcs/operation-kind-traits.md

   question. `operation::Notify` declares no payload type of its own; the `()` is `Output` on the supertrait, written by the derive and read only by generic code.
+- The inconsistency review of #583 objected to is not merely checked but unwritable, because only the derive writes the declaration — which is what that review said removing `Operation` would achieve, achieved without removing it.
 - `const KIND` and its post-monomorphisation `const` assertion go, so the wrong constructor is visible to `cargo check` and the editor, as the parent RFC promised.

 ## Drawbacks

-**Two impls per operation, in the tied shape.** The derive writes both, and a hand-written operation was already two blocks in the compat release — the `Operation` impl and the marker — so for anyone on the compat shape the count does not change.
-For anyone still on a single legacy `impl Operation` with no kind, it goes from one block to two, or to the derive.
-A reader of hand-written code sees the payload named twice, as `Output` and as `Response` or `Item`; the bound guarantees they agree, but they are two lines.

-**The orphan, in the tied shape.** A hand-written `Operation` impl with `type Kind = kind::Request` and no `impl operation::Request` compiles, passes every generic site, and cannot be sent by any constructor; the diagnostic then says it is not a request.
-Only hand-written operations can do this.
-The blanket shape has no such case.

-**No authored diagnostic, in the blanket shape.** The wrong constructor is an E0271 the attribute cannot decorate, as the transcript above shows.
-It points at the offending `type Kind` line, which helps, and then walks through the blanket impl's bounds, which does not.
+**No hand-written operations.** An author who wants to see or control what the derive writes cannot, short of implementing a trait whose path tells them not to.
+The derive handles generics and `where` clauses, and foreign types have to be wrapped regardless, so nothing is lost in what can be expressed; what is lost is a teaching device — the book has always shown `impl Operation for` to say what an operation is — and the option of not depending on a proc macro.
+The book can show the derive's expansion instead, and every Crux app already depends on `crux_macros` for `#[effect]`.

+**`crux_macros` becomes a required dependency.** It is optional today, behind `crux_core`'s default feature.
+A trait only the derive implements cannot be behind a feature that turns the derive off.
+No crate in this repository disables the default features, and an app cannot declare an effect without the macro crate, so this formalises what is already true.

+**The hidden trait still exists, and so does `Output = ()`.** A notification's supertrait impl carries a unit type that nothing reads, and a reader who opens the derive's expansion sees a trait the documentation does not show.
+Both are the price of `Request<Op>` holding notifications in the same container as everything else, and both are written by the derive and read by nothing an author writes.

+**Sealing is by convention.** A hidden module and a marker trait stop nobody who is determined.
+What they do is make the unsupported path visibly unsupported, which is what the language allows.

+**`output =` renames for every derived request.** The compat release's `#[operation(request, output = T)]` becomes `#[operation(request, response = T)]`, which touches every request in `crux_kv`, `crux_time` and the `weather` example, and every request in an application written against the compat release.
+It is a rename the derive reports with the new spelling, so nothing compiles with a silently wrong meaning; but it is a rename the previous draft of this RFC did not ask for.

 **Every operation must declare a kind.** This is the parent RFC's breaking change, not a new one — `type Kind` cannot default — but this RFC is where it lands.
 Migration says what that costs and how to pay it.

-**`Output = ()` is still there.** A notification's supertrait impl carries a unit type that nothing reads.
-It is one line the derive writes, and it is the price of `Request<Op>` holding notifications in the same container as everything else.

 ## Migration

 This is a breaking change, and it lands with the rest of the parent RFC's breaking stage.
 What it costs, by who pays:

-**Derive users.** A request or a notification does not change.
-A stream renames `output =` to `item =`; the derive rejects the old spelling with a message naming the new one, so nothing compiles with a silently wrong meaning.
-In this repository the only derived stream is the `notes` example's `Subscribe`.
+**Derive users.** A notification does not change.
+A request renames `output =` to `response =`, a stream renames `output =` to `item =`; the derive rejects the old spelling with a message naming the new one, so nothing compiles with a silently wrong meaning.
+In this repository that is every derived request — `crux_kv/src/operation.rs`, `crux_time/src/operation.rs`, the `weather` example's `location` and `secret` effects — and the one derived stream, the `notes` example's `Subscribe`.

 **Bounds.** `Op: operation::Notify`, `Op: operation::Request` and
 `Op: operation::Stream` do not change. `Op::Output` still compiles under any of